|

 Harp, Vocals |

-| Harp player and vocalist Buddy Cleveland grew up in Rockville, MD.
+Harp player and vocalist Buddy Cleveland grew up in Rockville, MD.
 He had the privilege of seeing Muddy Waters at a live show in the late '70's.
 It was immediately clear that Muddy was the real deal and he started down the road with the blues and hasn't looked back.
 He picked up the harp shortly after that but didn't get too serious until he got to know the outstanding DC area blues guitarist Mike "Junior" Tash of the Bad Influence Band.
 Mike gave him lots of encouragement and even invited Buddy sit in with his band on occasion.
-In 1999, after moving to the Philadelphia area, Buddy joined the group ultimately became the Voodoo DeVille band.
-He also performs regularly with the Union Street Blues, Porkroll Project, and Smokehouse Ramblers.
-Buddy is an avid harp gear collector.
-Click here to check out his gear page. |
+In 1999, after moving to the Philadelphia area, Buddy joined the Voodoo DeVille band.
+He also performs regularly with the Georgie Bonds band.
+Buddy is an avid harp gear collector (we're not sure why his wife lets him get away with it.).
+Click here to check out his gear page.

 |